apps-on-air/AppsOnAir-react-native-AppLink/README.md

 ### Function 1: Initialize AppLink

 Before handling any deep links, you need to initialize the AppsOnAir AppLink SDK.
-This is typically done in your app’s entry point — such as inside a top-level component or during app startup.
+This is typically done in your app's entry point — such as inside a top-level component or during app startup.

 ```tsx
 import React, { useEffect } from 'react';